Konstantin Efetov: Awards and titles

-He is the Academician of the Crimean Academy of Science (since 2002), the Honored Scientist of Ukraine (since 2004), the Chairman of the Crimean Biochemical Society (since 2006), the Member of the Central Council of the Ukrainian Biochemical Society (since 2006), the Vice President of the Junior Academy of Science of Crimea (since 1997), the Member of the Council of the European Lepidopterological Society (2005–2009), the Member of the Union of the Russian, Ukrainian and Belorussian Writers of Autonomous Republic of Crimea.
+He is the Academician of the Crimean Academy of Science (since 2002), the Honored Scientist of Ukraine (since 2004), the Chairman of the Crimean Biochemical Society (since 2006), the Member of the Central Council of the Ukrainian Biochemical Society (since 2006), the Vice President of the Junior Academy of Science of Crimea (since 1997), the Member of the Council of the European Lepidopterological Society (2005–2009), a Member of the Union of the Russian, Ukrainian and Belarusian Writers of Autonomous Republic of Crimea.

 For his achievements in the fields of biology and medicine, K. A. Efetov is awarded with four gold medals: "One Thousand Great Scientists" (Great Britain, 2002), "Outstanding Europeans of the 21st Century" (Great Britain, 2003), "International Scientist of the Year" (Great Britain, 2003), "American Medal of Honor" (USA, 2004).
 He is represented in the biographical reference books "Contemporary Who’s Who" (USA) and "Outstanding Europeans of the 21st Century" (Great Britain).
 In honour of K. A. Efetov, scientists of Austria, France, Ukraine, and Russia named 3 biological species (Etroga efetovi Richter, 1994; Zygaenoprocris efetovi Mollet et Tarmann, 2007; Chrysartona efetovi Parshkova, 2007) and a subgenus of living organisms (Efetovia Mollet, 2001).

 He is the Laureate of the State Prize of Republic of Crimea (1996), the Laureate of the Prize of the Council of Ministers of Autonomous Republic of Crimea (2000), the Laureate of the Prize of Autonomous Republic of Crimea (2008).
 He is awarded with the Honorary Diplomas of the Presidium of the Supreme Council of Autonomous Republic of Crimea (1998), the Council of Ministers of Autonomous Republic of Crimea (1998, 2002), and the Ministry of Public Health of Ukraine (1998).

 He is a member of the editorial boards of the scientific journals "Tavricheskiy Mediko-biologicheskiy Vestnik" (Ukraine) and "Entomologist’s Gazette" (Great Britain), the scientific Readers "Problems, Achievements and Prospects of Development of Life Sciences and Practical Public Health (Transactions of the Crimean State Medical University)" and "The Marine Doctor’s Bulletin".